2026 Young Company Camp

 Summer Training Programs

-2025 Teen Shakespeare Intensive (ages 13-19)
+2026 Teen Shakespeare Intensive

-Our Teen Camp has been reimagined with four weeks of conservatory-style intensive training and rehearsal!
+Our Teen Camp has been reimagined with four weeks of conservatory-style, intensive training and rehearsal!
 Students will dive into classes and workshops in acting, voice, movement, and text, in addition to working with a professional director to rehearse and perform a fully produced Shakespeare play for friends, family and the public.

 Four-week session, Monday through Friday, 10:00 am to 3:00 pm